Best Android Tablets Android Central 2020

 Now that a lot of us are working from home, you might be looking for a tablet for productivity or just fun around the house.
 The number of great Android tablet options is limited, but there are a few that are worthy of recommending.
-The best possible Android tablet experience comes from Samsung Galaxy Tab S6 with its high-end materials, great screen, capable software, hardware keyboard support, and stylus.
+The best possible Android tablet experience comes from Samsung Galaxy Tab S7+ with its high-end materials, great screen, capable software, hardware keyboard support, and stylus.

-The Tab S6 may be a bit too expensive for many tablet buyers, but Samsung also makes a great alternative in the Galaxy Tab S5e.
-For much less, you're getting the same core experience and productivity features, in a lighter overall package, but with a few shortcomings in specs and frills.
+The Tab S7+ may be a bit too expensive for many tablet buyers, but Samsung also makes a great alternative in the Galaxy Tab S7.
+For hundreds less, you're getting the same core experience and productivity features in a smaller overall package, with few shortcomings in specs and frills.
 For those who don't need every bell and whistle under the sun, the Amazon Fire HD 10 and HD 8 offer a excellent media experience without costing you an arm and a leg — so long as you can live without Google Play services.

 There are plenty of different use cases for tablets that might influence which one you should buy.
-Yes, the Galaxy Tab S6 is the best overall option with the most horsepower and even the capability to replace your laptop, but you don't need all of that if you just want to stream videos and play casual games on occasion.
+Yes, the Galaxy Tab S7+ is the best overall option with the most horsepower and even the capability to replace your laptop, but you don't need all of that if you just want to stream videos and play casual games on occasion.
 Know your needs and don't overpay for a tablet that does more than you need.

 Credits — The team that worked on this guide